Menorca: Middle Ages

-18th-19th centuries

-Captured by Britain's Royal Navy in 1708 during the War of the Spanish Succession, Minorca temporarily became a British possession.
-Great Britain took possession in 1713, under the terms of Article XI of the Treaty of Utrecht.
-Under the governorship of General Richard Kane, this period saw the island's capital moved to Port Mahon and a naval base established in that town's harbour.

-In 1756, during the Seven Years' War, France captured the island after the Siege of Fort St Philip and a failed British relief attempt.
-The 1763 Treaty of Paris enabled the British to return to the island after Britain's victory in the Seven Years' War.
-In 1781, during the American War of Independence, the British were defeated for a second time, in this instance by a combination of French and Spanish forces, and on 5 January 1782 the Spanish regained control of the island, after a long siege of St. Philip's Castle in Port Mahon.
-The British ceded the island back to Spain the next year in the Treaty of Versailles.
-Menorca was invaded by the British once again in 1798, during the French Revolutionary Wars, but it was finally repossessed by Spain by the terms of the Treaty of Amiens in 1802.
-The British influence can still be seen in local architecture, with elements such as sash windows.
+British rule

+Anglo-Dutch forces captured Menorca in 1708 during the War of the Spanish Succession.
+The island became a British possession and was formally ceded to Great Britain by Spain in the 1713 Peace of Utrecht.
+Governed by a succession of British Army officers, during the period of British rule Menorca's capital was moved to Mahón and a Royal Navy base established in the town's harbour.
+Menorca remained a British possession until 1756, when French forces captured it during the Seven Years' War after repulsing a British relief attempt.
+However, Britain's victory in the war led the island to be ceded back to them in the 1763 Treaty of Paris.
+In 1782, Franco-Spanish forces captured the island during the American Revolutionary War, and Britain ceded the island back to Spain in the 1783 Peace of Paris.
+The British once again captured Menorca in 1798 during the French Revolutionary Wars, though they ceded it back to Spain in 1802 Treaty of Amiens.

+Renewed Spanish rule

 As with the rest of the Balearic Islands, Menorca was not occupied by the French during the Peninsular War, as it was successfully protected by the Royal Navy, this time allied to Spain.

+A quarantine station (lazaretto), Llatzaret (Catalan), was constructed from 1793 to 1807 next to the entrance to the Port Mahon.
+It served ships from North Africa wishing to reach the Iberian Peninsula or the ports of the Balearic Islands.
+Lazarettos confined the crews of ships that were suspected of carrying infectious diseases, such as the plague.
+The crew needed to spend up to 40 days within its walls until it was clear there was no infection or until the sick recovered.
+It is now a national monument and can only be reached as part of an official tour.

-From 1815 until the mid-century, the U.S. Navy developed its Mediterranean headquarters at Port Mahon, leaving behind the English Cemetery, Menorca, which was restored by the Spanish government in 2008 and is maintained in the 21st century.
+From 1815 until the mid-19th century, the U.S. Navy developed its Mediterranean headquarters at Port Mahon, leaving behind the English Cemetery, which was restored by the Spanish government in 2008 and is maintained in the 21st century.

 Since 1900

-During the Spanish Civil War, Menorca stayed loyal to the Republican Spanish Government, while the rest of the Balearic Islands supported the Spanish Nationalists.
-The island did not see ground combat, but it was a target of aerial bombing by the pro-Nationalist Italians of the Corpo Truppe Volontarie Air Force.
-Many Menorcans were also killed when taking part in a failed invasion of Majorca.
+During the Spanish Civil War, Menorca stayed loyal to the Second Spanish Republic, while the rest of the Balearic Islands supported the Spanish Nationalists.
+The island did not see ground combat, but it was a target of aerial bombing by the pro-Nationalist Italian Corpo Truppe Volontarie.
+Many Menorcans were also killed when taking part in a failed invasion of Mallorca.
 During the Pedro Marqués Barber era (July–December 1936) some Mallorcans and a priest were executed on the island.
-After the Nationalist victory in the Battle of Minorca in February 1939, the British Navy assisted in a peaceful transfer of power in Menorca and the evacuation of some political refugees aboard HMS Devonshire.
+After the Nationalist victory in the Battle of Minorca in February 1939, the Royal Navy assisted in a peaceful transition of power in Menorca and the evacuation of some political refugees aboard HMS Devonshire.

 In October 1993, Menorca was designated by UNESCO as a biosphere reserve.
 In July 2005, the island's application to become the 25th member of the International Island Games Association was approved.